INTRODUCTION: QUESTIONS AND ANSWERS

 b.
 If a tea bag is used, cut off the top and empty the bag.
 Unfold it.

-Form a tube (napkin, handkerchief, tea bag) of a few centimetres and put it on the plate, standing upright.
+- Form a tube (napkin, handkerchief, tea bag) of a few centimeters and put it on the plate, standing upright.
 It should stand stably.
 Avoid abrupt and fast movements to prevent the moving air from blowing the wick away.

 Discuss with the students what happened.
 Let the students describe in detail what they saw.
 While the wick burns down, the paper lifts off at some point.

 Q: What happened to the air around the burning paper?

 A: It rises.